ueberdosis/tiptap/docs/src/docPages/api/extensions/blockquote.md

 # Blockquote
 The Blockquote extension enables you to use the `<blockquote>` HTML tag in the editor.
+This is great – you might have guessed – to use quotes in the editor.

+Type `> ` on the beginning of a new line and it will be magically transformed to a blockquote.

 ## Options
 | Option | Type   | Default | Description                                  |